 - Failure to obtain necessary consent for treatment from the patient

 - Failure to communicate different treatment possibilities to a patient.

-We would be pleased to support you in making a claim for compensation against those liable for your suffering through their substandard levels of care.
-We work with empathy and diligence to ensure that we secure the highest awards possible for those who have become victims of misdiagnosed or wrongly diagnosed skin cancer.
+An experienced medical negligence solicitor would be pleased to support you in making a claim for compensation against those liable for your suffering through their substandard levels of care.
+They work with empathy and diligence to ensure they can secure the highest awards possible for those who have become victims of misdiagnosed or wrongly diagnosed skin cancer.

-We offer a free initial consultation where we would be pleased to assess the particulars of your case, answer any questions that you might have and offer you an estimate of the likely compensation amount that you could be entitled to.
+If you would like a free consultation, call today on 0800 678 1410 or enter your details in the form below to receive a call back.
+A fully trained legal adviser will assess the particulars of your case, answer any questions that you might have and offer you an estimate of the likely compensation amount that you could be entitled to.